 - Doesn’t seem as sturdy as some were expecting

-If you were looking for something that’s easy to take around with you, this STAGe Edge Tuner could be a good option.
+If you were looking for something that’s easy to take around with you, this Dakine Edge Tuner could be a good option.
 It has been made with a compact design that lets you carry it around conveniently in your pocket.